 This Week: Group Starting Edition - Choosing an Advisor

-This week, I’d like to talk about an often ignored but super-important aspect of your group: finding an adviser.
-Many universities require that a group have an adviser*, but many universities don’t exactly tell you how to find one.
-And they certainly don’t tell you what you should look for in an adviser or what role they should play in your group.
-I’m going to cover all of these things and more in this week’s article so that you are more prepared and equipped to either find an adviser or evaluate the one you already have.
+This week, I’d like to talk about an often ignored but super-important aspect of your group: finding an advisor.
+Many universities require that a group have an advisor*, but many universities don’t exactly tell you how to find one.
+And they certainly don’t tell you what you should look for in an advisor or what role they should play in your group.
+I’m going to cover all of these things and more in this week’s article so that you are more prepared and equipped to either find an advisor or evaluate the one you already have.

 - How often should we expect to meet with her/him?

-- What level of involvement do we expect from our adviser?
+- What level of involvement do we expect from our advisor?

 So, where to look?
 If you haven’t gotten any interested emails from faculty members after hanging up your flyers (and if you haven’t hung up your flyers, why not start now?), then you’re going to have to figure out where to start asking.
 Believe me, I know this can be awkward, as you may not be sure what people might think of the secular student movement before you talk with them.
 But there are actually some ways that you can get clues.

-*Even if your university doesn't require an adviser, you might consider having an informal adviser for your group.
-An adviser can be someone who can help maintain institutional memory and provide a stable presence through the frequent leadership transitions that our student groups have.
-So consider the benefits and decide whether having an adviser might be a good choice for your group.
+*Even if your university doesn't require an advisor, you might consider having an informal adviser for your group.
+An advisor can be someone who can help maintain institutional memory and provide a stable presence through the frequent leadership transitions that our student groups have.
+So consider the benefits and decide whether having an advisor might be a good choice for your group.